 Thinking of visiting Tokyo, Japan?
 We highly recommend it.
 Tokyo is Japan's capital and one of the most modern cities in the world.
-But as modern as the city is, you'll notice that the Japanese people have a unique way of combining very old traditions into very modern ways of life.
+But the Japanese people have a unique way of combining very old traditions into very modern ways of life.
 You can see this in Tokyo's vending machines.

-Giving excellent service to customers has long been an important part of Japanese culture and Japanese vending machines do just that.
+Giving excellent service to customers has long been an important part of Japanese culture.
+And Japanese vending machines do just that.
 Vending machines in Tokyo offer hundreds of varieties of drinks-both hot and cold.
-Offering a lot of choices is one way to provide excellent service to customers.
+Offering a lot of choices is one way to provide excellent service.